Herbal Medicine History

 Their benefits will depend on which herb we are talking about.
 Of course, this is a very short list of potential benefits they can have in your body.

-In addition, herb supplements can be more affordable and almost no side effects.
+In addition, herb supplements can be more affordable.

 Advice when taking herbs